 The next day while we were out on safari we would come across the black rhinos that live in the park.
 Here are a some photos of the black rhinos to compare and contrast.

-Lake Nakuru Flamingos and African Buffalo
+Lake Nakuru Flamingos

 Baboon Cliffs Overlook Lake Nakuru

 Overlooking Lake Nakuru is a high vantage point that sits atop the Baboon Cliffs.
 This is an ideal location to observe Lake Nakuru when the flamingo flock is numbered in the millions.
 Unfortunately, large numbers of flamingos do not like to visit the lake when the water levels are this high.

-Lake Nakuru National Park Lodges
+Lake Nakuru National Park Summary

 Lake Nakuru Lodge is situated on a hill in the center of the park and it has sweeping views of the area.
-This view was very impressive and the villas where we stayed was also quite nice.
+As a result, this view was very impressive and the villas were also quite nice.
 However, there were some encounters with “security” that make me hesitate to recommend this place.